Table of Contents

-The alkyl iodides being less stable than the fluorides, chlorides or bromides and also the fact that it’s little expensive has led to the use of other halogens for preparation of alkyl halides.
+The alkyl iodides being less stable than the fluorides, chlorides or bromides and also the fact that it’s a little expensive has led to the use of other halogens for the preparation of alkyl halides.
 These alkyl iodides work out as synthetic intermediate and hence offer specific advantages over alkyl bromides and hence are less frequently used for preparing alkyl halides.

 It is observed that the alkyl iodide hydrolyses faster and hence it may be assumed that the strength of C-X bond has more influence on rate than does the degree of polarisation of the bond.
 We also know that compound with weaker bond hydrolysis faster.
 So larger the difference between the energies of the starting material and final product, the faster the rate.
 This is due to the fact that activation energy tends to be lower.

 As alkyl iodide is less stable than alkyl chloride due to weaker C-X bond.
 Moreover, alkyl chloride C-X bond is more polarised than in alkyl iodide and C-Cl bond has more electronegative bond energy than the C-I bond.
 There are lots of interesting facts about these halides.

 Alkyl Iodide Synthesis

 The photochemical iodination of alkanes with elemental iodine is well known but has little or no significance.
 In comparison to this, the α iodination of carbonyl compounds and their enol derivatives is much more readily achieved.
 For activated methylene groups such as malonates, the iodination process is achieved straight forward under phase transfer catalysis using K2CO3 as base and I2 as one of the halogen sources.

 - The alkyl halides can also be prepared by iodine – iodine addition to alkenes.
 This is possible by adding elemental iodine across double bonds to give vicinal di-iodo compounds but this is of little preparative use as the reverse reaction is thermodynamically favoured.